dronzal/ASAP/README.md

   processed.
 However, every client has an own connection to the Google API.

 * The response of the API can be seen underneath.
-The result is returned with possible alternatives of different transcripts and the conficence level accordingly.
+The result is returned with possible alternatives of different transcripts and the confidence level accordingly.
 ```console
 {
   "results": [